adarwoo/modbus_relay/README.md

 <b>Solder side of the board</b>

-The relay supports the following modbus commands:
+Out of the box, the relay supports the following modbus commands:
 - READ_COILS 1-3
 - WRITE_SINGLE_COIL Support for 0x5500 to toggle
 - WRITE_MULTIPLE_COILS 1-3